Learning Opportunities

 Blue Heron Learning Society has launched a community biochar kiln!
 Would you like to see the kiln in action?
 At the workshop you’ll learn how to operate the kiln to do a burn to make biochar, the kinds of materials that are needed, and about the fire regulations that govern it’s use.
 You will also learn about the citizen science project to investigate the effectiveness of biochar in local gardens.
 After taking a workshop, you are eligible to borrow the kiln to do your own burn.
 Workshop dates are subject to weather and suitable ventilation index and will be confirmed a day or two ahead of the burn.

-- NEXT FREE WORKSHOP: New date: Dec.9, 2025, 10 am.
-Workshop will take place in the Whalebone area.
+• NEXT FREE WORKSHOP: Watch this space for upcoming date in spring 2026.
 For more information and to register please contact Blue Heron at info@blueheronlearning.ca.
 The workshop is approximately 2 to 4 hours long and outside.

 Biochar is an ancient approach to increasing the nutrients and productivity in the soil through creating biochar by charring waste wood, grinding and inoculating it, and then adding it to garden soil.
 It is also an efficient way to sequester carbon to mitigate the effects of Climate Change.